microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 model.

 ### Expressing Pipeline Models
-Pipeline parallelism requires models be expressed as a sequence of layers.
+Pipeline parallelism requires models to be expressed as a sequence of layers.
 In the forward pass, each layer consumes the output of the previous layer.
 In fact, there is no need to specify a `forward()` for a pipeline parallel model!
 The forward pass of a pipeline parallel model implicitly